-CN9000/CN9600/CN9900/CN9950 wall mounting is designed to be hung on a wall.
+CN9000/CN9600/CN9950 can be hung on a wall.

-1. On the wall you wish to wall mount your unit, attach two screws as the hanger hooks for the bracket's corresponding hanger keyholes (you may need to draw the positions of the hanger screws on the wall prior to attaching the screws), take care to leave enough space for the hanger keyholes.
-An example is shown:
+1. On the wall you wish to mount your unit, attach two screws as the hanging hooks for the corresponding hanger keyholes of the mount bracket (you may need to draw the positions for the screws on the wall prior to installing), and leave enough space between the screw heads and the wall for the keyholes, as shown below.

-2. Hang the unit to hanger hooks matching the bracket's hanger keyholes.
+2. Hang the unit to the hanging hooks matching the bracket's hanger keyholes.

-Hardware Installation
+Installation

-Follow the steps below and refer to the diagram on the following page (the steps and the numbers correspond to each other) for hardware installation.
+Follow the steps below and refer to the diagram on the following page (the steps and the numbers correspond to each other) to install.

 - 1. Connect the unit's grounding terminal to a suitable grounded object. - 2.
-Plug your keyboard, mouse, monitor display, speakers and microphone into the local console port section located on the rear panel. - 3.
-By using the KVM cable provided with the package, connect the unit's PC/KVM andaudio ports to the keyboard, video, mouse, speakers and microphone ports of the server or KVM switch that you are installing. - (Optional) If you wish to access locally using the Laptop USB Console (LUC) function, use the USB Type-A to USB Mini-B cable provided to connect a USB port of the laptop to this (LUC) port.

-Make sure you have set the mode in USB IO Setting to LUC.
+Plug your keyboard, mouse, monitor display, speakers and microphone into the local console ports on the rear panel. - Using the KVM cable provided, connect the unit's PC/KVM and audio ports to the keyboard, video, mouse, speakers and microphone ports of the server or KVM switch that you are installing. - 4.
+(Optional) If you wish to access locally using the laptop USB console (LUC) function, use the USB Type-A to USB Mini-B cable provided to connect a USB port of the laptop to this (LUC) port. - Make sure you have set the mode in USB IO Setting to LUC.
 See p.
-68.

-- (Optional) If you are using other serial devices (data terminal equipment) such as a touch panel, connect it to the Local Console COM (RS-232 DCE) Port with a network switch console cable. - (Optional) If you are using other serial devices (data communication equipment) such as a PC, connect it to the CPU COM (RS-232 DTE) Port with a serialRS-232 DB-9 to RJ-45 Cat5 Ethernet adapter network modem/switch/router cable. - 7.
+68. - (Optional) If you are using serial devices (data terminal equipment), such as a touch panel, connect it to the local console COM (RS-232 DCE) port with a network switch console cable. - (Optional) If you are using serial devices (data communication equipment), such as a PC, connect it to the CPU COM (RS-232 DTE) port with a serial RS-232 DB-9 to RJ-45 Cat5 Ethernet adapter network modem/switch/router cable. - 7.
 Plug a network cable into one of the unit's LAN ports. - 8.
 (Optional) Plug a second network cable into the other LAN port for dual LAN operation. - 9.
-(Optional) For CN9000/CN9900/CN9950, connect the NC and C terminals to the server or PC for remote reboot operation (to be supported by upcoming firmware upgrade). - (Optional) For CN9000/CN9900/CN9950, connect the GND and DI terminals to an input device (e.g. thermometer, humidity sensor) for digital input notification (to be supported by upcoming firmware upgrade). - Plug the power adapter provided with this package into an AC power source and plug the power adapter cable into one of the unit's power jacks.
-Now the CN9000/CN9600/CN9900/CN9950 is turned on. - 12.
-(Optional) Plug another power adapter into an AC power source and plug the power cable into the other power jack for dual power operation.
+(Optional) For CN9000/CN9950, connect the NC and C terminals to the server or PC for remote reboot operation. - (Optional) For CN9000/CN9950, connect the GND and DI terminals to an input device (e.g. thermometer, humidity sensor) for digital input notification. - 11.
+Plug the power adapter provided into an AC power source and plug the power adapter cable into one of the unit's power jacks.
+Now the CN9000/CN9600/CN9950 is turned on. - 12.
+(Optional) Plug a second power adapter into another AC power source and plug the power cable into the other power jack for dual power operation.